Skip to content

 If you readily forgive people who hurt you—and forgive yourself as well—you may reap the reward of more restful sleep, along with the better health enjoyed by those who sleep well.

 That’s the eye-opening conclusion of the first study ever to look at how forgiveness may be related to sleep and health.
-It will be released today at the American Psychosomatic Society meeting in Vancouver.
+It will be released today at the Society for Biopsychosocial Science and Medicine meeting in Vancouver.

 There’s evidence that people strongly inclined to forgive have better health, says Alyssa Cheadle, PhD, Assistant Professor of Psychology at Hope College.
 Her research on 1,423 U.S. adults, a nationally representative sample, considered the role that sleep may play in explaining the link between forgiveness and health.
 She worked with coauthors Loren Toussaint, PhD, and Andrew Gall, PhD.